 Fig. 3 shows an example of pattern selection performed on a natural digitized image representing a butterfly.
-It can be seen that the filtered images (b) and (c) obtained with the selection of "relevant patterns" are recognizable, while in image (d) filtered with low probability patterns, the important features are lost.
+We clearly the filtered images (b) and (c) obtained with "relevant patterns" correctly selected are recognizable, while in image (d) filtered with low probability patterns, the important features are lost.